Sabrina Carpenter Announces New Album and Everyone Loses Their Minds

 Let’s be honest: Did you think she was going to make G-rated sitcoms for tweens forever?
 She’s 26-years-old, babes.
 It’s called growing up.
 Wouldn’t it be a little weird to expect someone pushing 30 to still be doing musical numbers in a cafeteria?
 This isn’t GLEE.

 The Disney-to-diva pipeline is alive and well, and Sabrina is just the latest to set the path on fire.
+People who think she is meant for children are just WEIRD at this point.

 Have we learned nothing from Miley?
 Sure, Miley Cyrus did it with a sudden shift that rocked her fanbase.
 One day she was swinging naked on a wrecking ball, grinding on Robin Thicke, and licking construction tools.
 Iconic?
 Yes.
 Subtle?
 Absolutely not.